 Executing code outside IRB

 Seems like our code inside our IRB console is starting to grow, and we cannot differentiate the sentences very well.
-So, following this
+Following this

-blog post about Text Editors, let's do all of this again from Visual Studio Code and execute it with the terminal or console.
+blog post about Text Editors, let’s do all of this again but from Visual Studio Code and the executing it with the terminal or console

-Then we access it from the terminal, and then we execute the command ruby <filename>.rb
+Then we access it from terminal and then we execute the command ruby <filename>.rb

 puts "Please enter the country where you currently live: "